4Anjali/imperfectrobotics/index.markdown

 - Collaborate with interested firms

-If you are interested in contributing to this initiative, please write to anjali.sharma@limelab.org with your vita and a less than 250 word statement describing why you are interested and how you wish to contribute.
+If you are interested in contributing to this initiative, click here.